Aquanty/rtd-hgs/docs/source/index.rst

 #. **node(i), sheet(i), i=1,npts** List of polyline point node and sheet
    numbers.

-Segments which fall on or close to the polyline are chosen.
-This instruction is intended to help to build horizontal wells/drains.
+| Segments which fall on or close to the polyline are chosen.
+This
+  instruction is intended to help to build horizontal wells/drains.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Choose segments xy between sheets
+| **Choose segments xy between sheets**

 #. **x1, y1** :math:`xy`-coordinates [L] to define a vertical segment.